 Retail Media Networks: what they are, how they work, and why they matter in 2026

 Retail media now sits where intent is highest—closer to the basket than almost any channel—and it finally links exposure to sales with closed-loop attribution.
-Retailers package their digital and physical touchpoints as premium ad inventory and activate first-party data that reflects actual purchases, not proxies.
-In a privacy-first environment, that’s a compliant, durable way to reach real buyers.
+Retailers package their digital and physical touchpoints as premium ad inventory and activate first-party data that reflects actual purchases.
+In a privacy-first environment, that's a compliant, durable way to reach real buyers.

 What is a retail media network?